How to Get Rid of Spider Veins: What Causes them and What are the Best Treatment Options?

 Often referred to as RFA, radiofrequency ablation is a popular spider vein treatment.
 RFA is an important development in CVI treatment, because it has replaced the more complex and invasive “stripping” surgery that was once the standard of care.
 One of the biggest benefits is that RFA is minimally invasive, and you can resume your normal activities in just a few hours.
 RFA relies on thermal energy to close diseased veins, which eventually vanish as they are reabsorbed by your body.
 The blood naturally reroutes through a healthy vein, eliminating the webs under your skin’s surface.

-Some physicians recommend Sclerotherapy for treatment of spider veins and the underlying CVI.
+Some physicians recommend Sclerotherapy to get rid of spider veins and the underlying CVI.
 This method closes diseased veins through a medical injection of Sclerosant.
 The solution damages the interior of veins undergoing treatment, causing a blood clot to form.
 The clot prevents blood from flowing through the vein, and it is rerouted to alternative paths.
 Eventually, the treated veins become scar tissue.
 As this process occurs, they become more difficult to see under the surface of your skin.

 Sclerotherapy can be done in your physician’s office or a clinic setting, so you don’t have to find time for a hospital stay.
 It usually takes less than 30 minutes to complete, and then you can be on your way.
 Some patients find Sclerotherapy uncomfortable while the treatment is being performed.
 They report a burning feeling as the medication is injected.
 However, the sensation generally passes in a few seconds, and it is unusual to experience continued pain and discomfort in the days following your procedure.